-- a person authorised by the Company to receive whistleblower disclosures (a Whistleblower Protection Officer); - a director, company secretary, company officer or senior manager of the Company; - an auditor, or a member of the audit team, of the Company; - an actuary of the Company; - ASIC or APRA; or - an external lawyer (for the purposes of obtaining legal advice or representation in relation to the operation of the Whistleblowing Legislation).
+- a person authorised by the Company to receive whistleblower disclosures (a Whistleblower Protection Officer); - Your Call, Goldwind's independent external disclosure service - a director, company secretary, company officer or senior manager of the Company; - an auditor, or a member of the audit team, of the Company; an actuary of the Company; - ASIC or APRA; or - an external lawyer (for the purposes of obtaining legal advice or representation in relation to the operation of the Whistleblowing Legislation).

-The Company encourages a discloser in the first instance to make a disclosure to one of the Whistleblower Protection Officers identified in section 6 of this policy.
+The Company encourages a discloser in the first instance to make a disclosure to one of the Whistleblower Protection Officers identified in this policy, or through Your Call, Goldwind's independent external disclosure service.